 In today’s article, I’ll begin by sharing the fallacy in this way of thinking and how our brains are wired in relation to trading.
-Then I’ll cover the ONLY TWO SCENARIOS you should use set and forget trading.
+Then I’ll cover the ONLY TWO SCENARIOS you should use a forex set and forget trading strategy.

 From here, I’ll talk about evolving markets and how this relates to set and forget trading.
 After this, I’ll end with talking about how you limit your profits and how to avoid capping your growth as a trader.